khrome/ascii-art/README.md

 Figlet fonts
 ------------
-A slight mod of [Figlet.js](https://github.com/scottgonzalez/figlet-js)
+A slight mod of [Figlet.js](https://github.com/scottgonzalez/figlet-js) which I hope will make it to NPM in pure js form someday, rather than requiring a command line dependency.

 Figlet fonts are an ASCII art font standard, widely used for terminal output.